Brighten Up Your Home with These Chic Amazon Ceiling Lights

 How large is the room?

-If the room is very small – you don’t want or need a larger than life light fixture in there.
+If the room is very small, you don’t want or need a larger-than-life light fixture.
 Alternatively, if the room is grand with vaulted ceilings, a large chandelier can really make the space.
-You don’t want the room to feel overpowered by lighting, and you also don’t want a rinky dinky light fixture as the only light source in a larger room.
+You don’t want the room to feel overpowered by lighting, and you also don’t want a dinky light fixture as the only light source in a larger room.

 How high are the ceilings?

 This is a biggie.
-Typically, for rooms where ceilings are 8 feet or lower – a flush mount or semi-flush mount is best.
-A ceiling fan would be ok too.
-The exception would be if this light is going to hang over a table.
+Typically, for rooms with ceilings 8 feet or lower, a flush mount or semi-flush mount is best.
+A ceiling fan would be okay, too.
+The exception would be if this light hangs over a table.
 Lighting that hangs too low in a short room will make the room feel even shorter.